The Dutch heritage of New York

 Administering the Dutch colony proved to be a major challenge, and the English exerted more and more pressure because they were not happy the area had been claimed by the Dutch.
 The English began to realise that the strategic location was important for the further colonisation of the continent.

 By the 1650s, the colony of Nieuw-Netherlands had survived wars, political turmoil and external threats.
 As the population grew, the wooden cabins were replaced by the typical red brick Dutch buildings with their trademark facades.
-The colony covered parts of modern-day New York, Delaware, Connecticut and New Jersey.
+The colony stretched to parts of modern-day New York, Delaware, Connecticut and New Jersey.

 Dutch use of slave labour